Grace Bantebya Kyomuhendo: Career

-Bantebye is a member of the Vice-Chancellor’s one hundred eminent member Committee for investigating Sexual Harassment (SH) at Makerere University.
+Bantebye is a member of the vice-chancellor’s one hundred eminent member Committee for investigating Sexual Harassment at Makerere University.
 She has chaired a number of Sexual Harassment allegations against staff to their conclusion.
-She is one of the International Sexual Exploitation and abuse (SEA) investigator under CARE international Uganda office.
+She is one of the International Sexual Exploitation and abuse investigator under Care International Uganda office.
 She also spearheaded the project called Strengthening the Resilience and Empowerment of Women Smallholder Farmers in Uganda.
 She was also the Chairperson Uganda Women’s Network and patron of Women agriculturalist and environmentalist association.
 She also served on the Uganda civil society capacity Building Committee funded by European Union and chairperson National Quality Assurance Certification Mechanism Council.